nickolor/Chess-tourmaments-statistics/README.md

 1) Creating tables and Inserting info

-2)selects, updates and deletes from tables
+2) selects, updates and deletes from tables

-3)presetations of info
+3) presetations of info

-4)collisions and isolation
+4) collisions and isolation

 5) security